kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/ChatView.js.snippet:5[js]

-In the previous snippet, you can see that we are using a Flatlist to display the messages passed as props from the `ChatClient` component.
+In the previous snippet, you can see that we are using a `Flatlist` to display the messages passed as props from the `ChatClient` component.
-The first view part in the Flatlist to the previous optionnal part.
-It is used to display the date only once for each message sended at the same date.
+The first view part in the `Flatlist` to the previous optional part.
+It is used to display the date only once for each message sent at the same date.

-Then just add the TextInput part with a call to our `handleSendMessage` property:
+Then just add the `TextInput` part with a call to our `handleSendMessage` property:

 <<< ./snippets/ChatView.js.snippet:6[js]